IPGP/morumotto/README.md

 ##### Create an admin user :

-+ Inside the _siqaco_ directory, execute
++ Inside the _morumotto_ directory, execute

     ```sh
     python manage.py createsuperuser
     ```

 Fill the required informations.
-Don't forget it, it will be your administrator user for the SIQACO software
+Don't forget it, it will be your administrator user for the MORUMOTTO software

 All good, you're ready to go now !